 What is the cost of the PMP exam?
 The cost of the PMP exam is $405(USD) for PMI members* and $555(USD) for non-members.

 *The PMI membership cost is $139(USD)

 When will the PMP exam change?
-It is estimated that the next PMP exam update
+The next PMP exam will be updated on

 What is the current version of the PMBOK® Guide?
 The PMBOK® Guide

 - Fifth Edition is the basis for the current PMP exam.